scottrhoyt/Resume/README.md

 * Due to the sandboxed nature of Playgrounds, I cannot write the file to an easily accessible location.
-You can use the file `Scott Hoyt Resume.md` in the `Output` directory, or copy and paste the markdown from the playground console.
+You can use the file `Scott Hoyt Resume.md` in the root directory, or copy and paste the markdown from the playground console.
 * Some markdown-to-html renderers have difficulty with 3 depths of nested unordered lists (`Markingbird` being one).
 The generated markdown has been